 Preprocessing Images

-Load the matching AutoImageProcessor, which knows the model's expected input size and normalization statistics:
+We load the matching AutoImageProcessor.
+It knows the model's expected input size and normalization statistics:

 from transformers import AutoImageProcessor